 Developer Tools and API Mediation.
 Developer tools include low code tooling to create new APIs that run as microservices, to reduce or join APIs, to orchestrate flows across services.
 This allows development teams to build on back-end APIs and publish front-end APIs specific to front-end projects, mobile, IoT or otherwise.

-Runtime Services – To move fast a serverless back-end that can spin up and down and scale dynamically is a must.
-This is essential for creations from dev teams — the containers and microservices, as well as the APIs built by dev teams to run them in a scalable infrastructure to support their front-end projects.
+Runtime Services: To move fast a serverless back-end that can spin up and down and scale dynamically is a must.
+This is essential for creations from dev teams—the containers and microservices, as well as the APIs built by dev teams to run them in a scalable infrastructure to support their front-end projects.
+Read more how Axway provides, as part of its AMPLIFY platform, Runtime Services is an elastically scalable infrastructure (Container as a Service) that runs your applications.

-Data as a Service – Front-end experiences may require a custom data store that needs to be quickly spun up and scalable, further, front end experiences can drive hundreds of millions of API calls per day to existing back end databases and these need protection from the load.
-Data as a service as a layer in between systems is then often used as a buffer between an enterprise back-end systems and the front end.
-Data as a service provides scale to a legacy back end at a lower cost (via noSQL linear scale) and further can serve to reduces complexity and ensure availability for any front-end experience.
+Data as a Service: Front-end experiences may require a custom data store that needs to be quickly spun up and scalable, further, front end experiences can drive hundreds of millions of API calls per day to existing back-end databases and these need protection from the load.
+Data as a service as a layer in between systems is then often used as a buffer between enterprise back-end systems and the front end.
+Data as a service provides scale to a legacy back end at a lower cost (via noSQL linear scale) and further can serve to reduce complexity and ensure availability for any front-end experience.
+LEARN MORE: Axway provides, as part of its AMPLIFY platform, Mobile Backend Services and the cURL Firehose.

-Streams/Event-Driven API – For applications where timing is critical, event-driven architecture is essential for a real-time responsive user experience.
+Streams/Event-Driven API: For applications where timing is critical, event-driven architecture is essential for real-time responsive user experience.
 An API Platform includes capabilities to turn any request-response API into an event-driven API to push data to subscribed clients efficiently and to protect the back-end from the common error of over polling.
+Learn more about how AMPLIFY Streams enables you to augment your existing API infrastructure with an event-driven layer for publishing data from your APIs.

-Pre-Built Backend Services – Commonly referred to as mBaaS from its mobile roots, any new experience will need to take advantage of common services including the likes of User management, Photos, Files, Places, Statuses, Check-ins, Posts, Events, Push Notifications and more.
-We are calling these Back-end Services as this goes beyond mobile — check out an example using these from
+Pre-Built Backend Services: Commonly referred to as mBaaS from its mobile roots, any new experience will need to take advantage of common services including the likes of User management, Photos, Files, Places, Statuses, Check-ins, Posts, Events, Push Notifications and more.
+We are calling these Back-end Services as this goes beyond mobile.

 An API Platform is all about managing the full lifecycle of APIs and much more, to deliver innovative applications and experiences.
 An API Platform must be built on the premise of serving developer teams with the capabilities through a rich catalog with access and tooling for teams to act with autonomy and be successful in their endeavors.